ypei23/twitter_postgres_parallel/README.md

 There are 10 files in `/data` folder of this repo.
 If we process each file in parallel, then we should get a theoretical 10x speed up.
-The file `load_tweets_parallel.sh` will insert the data in parallel and get nearly a 10-fold speedup, but there are several changes that you'll have to make first to get this to work.
+The file `load_tweets_parallel.sh` will insert the data in parallel and if you implement it correctly you will observe this speedup.
+There are several changes that you'll have to make to your code to get this to work.

 #### Denormalized Data